mattcroat/joy-of-code/posts/how-to-publish-a-javascript-library/how-to-publish-a-javascript-library.md

 }
 ```

-You can run the script with `node index.js`, but it would be easier if you could import `greet` inside of another project as a regular package, to make sure it works.
+You can run the script with `node index.js`.

+It would be easier if you could import `greet` inside of another project as a regular package, to make sure it works.

 ## Testing Your Package

-I'm going to create a `test` folder with a `package.json` file, which also needs to be a module to work with the `greet` package.
+Create a `test` folder with a `package.json` file, which also needs to be a **module** to work with the `greet` package.

-To test a package, you can use [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link).
+To test a package, you can use [npm link](https://docs.npmjs.com/cli/v9/commands/npm-link), which links a package globally, and lets you use it anywhere.

 Inside the `greet` package folder, run `npm link` to create a global link to the `greet` package.